 Predicting heifer pregnancy rates from pre-mating weights

 There is a strong relationship between weight/body condition and pregnancy rates in heifers at both their first (maiden) and second (first lactation) matings.
 Generally when heifers are heavier or in better condition they have higher pregnancy rates.
 Due to the strong relationship between pre-mating weight and pregnancy rate, it is possible to develop models that predict pregnancy rates from pre-mating weights and to set target mating weights that will ensure good pregnancy rates.
-These can be used to make management decisions and to do cost-benefit analyses of strategies to increase re-conception rates.
+These can be used to make management decisions and to do cost-benefit analyses of strategies that aim to increase re-conception rates through increasing pre-mating weights.

 From these relationships, tables have been produced that show the predicted pregnancy rates for Brahman heifers at different pre-mating weights.
-These tables can be used to identify target weights for different situations and to predict the number of calves likely to be produced by groups of heifers, which is useful for budgeting and assessing the profitability of different management strategies or scenarios.
+These tables are useful tools for managers of Brahman heifers in northern Australia.
+They can be used to identify target weights for different situations, and to predict the number of calves likely to be produced by groups of heifers, which will be useful for budgeting and assessing the profitability of different management strategies or scenarios.

-However it should be noted that there are a number of things that can affect the weight recorded for heifers and the relationship between pregnancy rates and pre-mating weight (and they should be taken into account when using these tables):
+However it should be noted that there are a number of things that can affect the weight recorded for heifers and the relationship between pregnancy rates and pre-mating weight.
+These things should be taken into account when using these tables.
+Some of these things are:

-- time of year when heifers are weighed: Often it is convenient to weigh heifers before the wet season (eg. October) for practical reasons, but many pre-mating weights quoted in research papers are actually recorded at the start of mating (usually in January).
-Usually rain falls between these times and heifers can grow considerably so a heifer weighed in October may be >30 kg heavier by the time mating actually starts in January
+- Time of year when heifers are weighed: Often it is convenient to weigh heifers before the wet season (eg. October) for practical reasons, but many pre-mating weights quoted in research papers are actually recorded at the start of mating (usually in January).
+Usually rain falls between these times and heifers can grow considerably so a heifer weighed in October may be more than 30 kg heavier by the time mating actually starts in January.

-- age of heifers: While weight is the most important factor affecting pregnancy rates, there is an interaction with age.
-Younger heifers usually have lower pregnancy rates at the same weight as older heifers.
-For example, heifers which grow faster and are mated as yearlings usually have lower pregnancy rates than heifers joined at the same weight as two-year-olds.
-Note: this applies more to Bos indicus heifers than Bos taurus heifers
+- Age of heifers: While weight is the most important factor affecting pregnancy rates, there is an interaction with age where younger heifers usually have lower pregnancy rates at the same weight as older heifers.
+For example, heifers which grow faster and are mated as yearlings usually have lower pregnancy rates than heifers joined at the same weight as 2 year olds.
+Note - This applies more to Bos indicus heifers than Bos taurus heifers.

-- the growth that occurs during the mating period: Heifers that grow more during mating are likely to have higher pregnancy rates than heifers that don’t grow as much (as they will reach heavier weights during the mating period).
-For example if there is a poor wet season and/or the stocking rate is too high then heifers that only grow 50 kg over a wet season will have lower pregnancy rates than heifers that had the same pre-mating weight but grew 120 kg over the wet season
+- The growth that occurs during mating: Heifers that grow more during mating are likely to have higher pregnancy rates than heifers that don’t grow as much (as they will reach heavier weights during the mating period).
+For example if there is a poor wet season and/or the stocking rate is too high then heifers that only grow 50 kg over a wet season will have lower pregnancy rates than heifers that had the same pre-mating weight but grew 120 kg over the wet season.

 So when someone says that their heifers have a pre-mating weight of 275 kg we need to know more information about that weight to properly understand what it means.
 For example, was it recorded after a curfew or straight after mustering?
 Was it recorded in October or January?
-For example; a heifer that weighs 230 kg in October after a curfew may weigh 275 kg at the start of mating in January without a curfew.
+Because a heifer weighing 275 kg at the start of mating in January without a curfew probably weighed about 228 kg if weighed after a curfew in October (if it grew 30 kg between Oct and Jan and lost 7% of its weight during the curfew).

-Understanding these things then the tables shown here can be used for heifer management, planning and budgeting.
+So understanding these things, the tables below can be used for heifer management, planning and budgeting.
 To use the tables find the PM Wt column that best suits your situation eg. if you weigh your heifers in October after they have been in the yards overnight then use the first column.
 Read down the column to find the average weight of your group of heifers and then read across to the Predicted pregnancy rate column to find the pregnancy rate predicted for that weight.

 | PM Wt (kg) |